LL-Pengfei/CS1010-AY1819S1-Personal/docs/23-search.md

 }
 ```

-What is the worst case running time, expressed in Big-O notation, of the function above?
+What is the worst-case running time, expressed in Big-O notation, of the function above?
 Suppose the query $q$ is not in the list, we will have to scan the whole list, once.
-The worst case running time is therefore $O(n)$.
+The worst case running time is, therefore, $O(n)$.

 Can we do better?
-It turns out that this running time $O(n)$ is also the best that we can do, because we cannot be sure that $q$ does not exist until we check every single element in the list.
+It turns out that this running time $O(n)$ is also the best that we can do because we cannot be sure that $q$ does not exist until we check every single element in the list.
 So there is no shortcut.

 ## Binary Search

 But, do we always have to check every element in the list?
-It turns out that, like many real-life situation, _if the input list is sorted_, we do not have to scan through every element.
+It turns out that, like many real-life situations, _if the input list is sorted_, we do not have to scan through every element.
 We can eliminate a huge chunk of the elements based on whether a chosen element is bigger or smaller than $q$.

 Suppose that the input list is sorted in increasing order.
 Pick a random element $x$ from the list.
 Any element to the left of $x$ must be less than or equal to $x$, and any element to the right of $x$ must be greater or equal to $x$.